studheart/thesleephabits2/src/content/posts/does-alcohol-help-you-sleep.md

 Studies show alcohol significantly reduces REM sleep - the deep phase where your brain regulates mood, clears cluttered thoughts, and helps store memories.\
 \
 Your brain misses essential stages, especially REM sleep - the phase that clears your mind, manages emotions, and solidifies memories.
 Waking up groggy after “sleeping well”?
-That could be because alcohol skipped over the healing parts of rest.
+That could be because alcohol skipped over the healing parts of rest.\

+Even small amounts of alcohol before bed have been shown to reduce the REM sleep.
+In a controlled sleep lab study, volunteers who had a drink just one hour before bed experienced notably diminished REM - despite spending the same number of hours asleep.

 ## **What Happens During the Night**

 At first, alcohol may lead into deeper sleep, giving you a false sense of rest.
 But as your body metabolizes it, sleep becomes lighter.
 Still, REM sleep doesn’t bounce back - it stays suppressed.
-That’s why fragmented sleep later in the night often leaves you feeling like you didn’t sleep at all - yet you clocked hours under the sheet.
+That’s why fragmented sleep later in the night often leaves you feeling like you didn’t sleep at all - yet you clocked hours under the sheet.\

+Interestingly, some people who quit nightly drinking experience intense REM rebound - vivid dreams or even nightmares - as their brain tries to catch up on the REM it’s been missing.

 ## **Why You Often Wake Up Around 3 a.m.**